Regularization of the Factorization Method with Applications to Inverse Scattering: Applications to Inverse Scattering

 By Theorem \ref{reg-range-lemma} and \eqref{ff-solu} we expect that $W(z)>0$ for $z \in D$ and $W(z)\approx 0$ for $z \notin D$.
 In the following examples for this section, we plot the imaging function $W(z)$ along with the true shape of the scatterer given by the dotted lines.

 We will also check the influence of the filter function on the numerical reconstruction.
-The numerical examples in \cite{RegFMme} seems to suggest that the reconstruction does not depend heavily on the regularization scheme used.
-We test that here where we present the reconstruction star shaped scatterer with multiple filter functions.
+The numerical examples in \cite{RegFMme} {seem} to suggest that the reconstruction does not depend heavily on the regularization scheme used.
+We test that here where we present the {reconstructed} star shaped scatterer with multiple filter functions.

 In Figure \ref{ff-star-tik-recon}--\ref{ff-star-landweber-recon}, we reconstruct the star shaped scatterer with the three filter functions given in \eqref{filters}.
-As we can see, the choice of filter function seem to cause little to no differences in the numerical reconstruction.
+As we can see, the choice of filter function {seems} to cause little to no differences in the numerical reconstruction.

+{Lastly, we wish to show that the regularization step is needed to insure stable reconstructions.
+In Figure \ref{ff-star-regcompair1}--\ref{ff-star-regcompair2}, we again recover the the star shaped scatterer.
+Here we plot the imaging functional $W(z)$ without regularization (i.e. $\alpha=0$ corresponding to the classical factorization method) and with regularization (i.e. $\alpha = 10^{-3}$).
+We give the reconstruction when no error is added to the data and 10$\%$ random noise is added to the data.
+As we can see, the case without regularization fails to recover the scatterer when noise is added to the far-field data. }